Detection and Diagnosis

 If your dog shows signs of diabetes, your vet will ask about them, and check your dog’s general health to rule out the possibility of other conditions or infections.

 Your vet will test your dog for the presence of glucose and ketones in the urine and high levels of glucose in the blood.
-The diagnosis only becomes definite when glucose is found both in the urine and at a high level in the blood.
+Your dog may need repeated tests to show consistently high blood glucose before your vet can make a definite diagnosis.

 Next Article: Managing Diabetes >